 The CCC includes a Culminating Experience component.
-BSBA candidates typically fulfill this requirement by taking one of the following courses:
+BSBA candidates typically fulfill this requirement by taking one of the following courses at Bucknell:

 In most cases, candidates will take more than one of these courses to satisfy degree requirements.
 In addition, all BSBA candidates take courses that address the instruction in writing, speaking, and information literacy goals of the College Core Curriculum.

-To satisfy the University writing requirement, a student must successfully complete three writing courses: one course designated W1 (which must be taken during the first year and which must be taken before the W2 courses), and two W2 courses (usually taken after the first year, but, in any case, at least one of which must be taken after the first year.)
-Lists of W1 and W2 courses are available on the Registrar’s home page (bucknell.edu/Registrar) under Course Information.
+To satisfy the University writing requirement, a student must successfully complete three writing courses: one course designated W1 (which must be taken during the first year and which must be taken before the W2 courses), and two W2 courses (usually taken after the first year, but, in any case, at least one of which must be taken after the first year).
+Lists of W1 and W2 courses are available on the Registrar’s homepage under Course Information.
 Writing courses are designed to enhance the student’s understanding of the writing process and to emphasize that writing is a way of learning as well as a communication skill.
-They may be taken in any department, program, or College.
+They may be taken in any department, program, or college.

 BSBA Core Requirements